danvk/aoc2020/README.md

 # Notes on Advent of Code 2020

+## Day 19

+Pretty confused!
+I feel like I've figured it out, but I'm not seeing how their matching works out for the sample.

 ## Day 18

 One of my project ideas for learning some Rust was implementing an answer to [this question][cbc], a command-line calculator that ignores commas and dollar signs.
 I'd poked around at [pest][] a month ago, but it was a bit beyond my Rust abilities at the time.
 While a full parser generator is a bit overkill for this problem (certainly for part 1!) this seemed like a good opportunity to try again.
 I was pleasantly surprised that it was much easier to get it working this time.
 I must have learned some Rust in the past month!